 Guide and Porter Costs

 Hiring a guide or porter is highly recommended, especially if you’re new to trekking in Nepal.
-A guide will not only help you navigate the trail but also provide valuable insights into the local culture and environment.
+A guide will help you navigate the trail and provide valuable insights into the local culture and environment.
 The cost of hiring a guide ranges from USD 25 to 30 per day.
-If you prefer to carry your own gear, that’s an option, but hiring a porter can make your trek more comfortable.
+If you prefer to carry your gear, that’s an option, but hiring a porter can make your trek more comfortable.
 A porter typically costs between USD 15 to 20 per day.
 Some trekkers opt to hire a guide-cum-porter, who can carry light loads and guide you at the same time, costing around USD 20 to 25 per day.

 Gear and Equipment Costs